Shuchismita-Biswas/AML_Project_Fall19/README.md

 ## Summary

 - **Results from the original paper:** In [1], the authors propose that the superior performance of CNNs in image classification maybe laveraged for time series classification as well.
 They first convert a time series into images using the unthresholded recurrence plot method [4] and then train a CNN to learn patterns and structures in these images.
 The paper illustrates through experiments on datasets from the UCR archive [3] that the RP-CNN method outperforms other conventional TSC methods as well as image embedding methods [2] proposed in literature.
-- **Procedure followed to reproduce results:** We reproduced the RP-aided TSC from [1] and compared it to the GASF embedding method proposed in [2].
+- **Procedure followed to reproduce results:** We reproduced the RP-aided TSC from [1] and compared it to the GADF embedding method proposed in [2].
 The results obtained were compared to the ones reported in table 1 in the original paper [1].
 Time series data is first downsampled using piecewise aggregate approximation, embedded into images and then classified using a CNN.
 Our results show that we are closely (although not exactly) able to reproduce what has been presented in [1].
 All experiments were performed on Google Collaboratory using Keras and the GPU hardware acceleration option.
 The hyperparameters and CNN architecture used are elaborated in this report, and codes are available at this repository.
 The CNN classifier has been trained following this [Keras example](https://keras.io/examples/mnist_cnn/).
 - **Analysis and Discussion:** In feedforward neural networks, every data point is treated independently, therefore with conventional DNNs, the temporal relationship in time-series cannot be preserved.
 Recurrent Neural Networks (RNNs) and Long Short Term Memory networks (LSTMs) have been used to overcome these limitations, but face their own drawbacks, like vanishing gradient problems and huge resource requirement for fast training.
 CNNs, in recent years, have been very successful in image and pattern recognition related tasks and are able to detect the presence of objects of different sizes and orientations in varying positions in an image.
 This motivates exploring encoding time series as images so that temporal relationships can be embedded as spatial relationship that is present in images.
 [1] proposes doing this via RPs which provides a means of visually encoding periodic trends characteristic of stochastic processes or dynamic non-linear systems from which most time-series observations are generated.
 Once the time-series data has been converted to equivalent images, these images can be analyzed using existing deep learning techniques developed for computer vision related tasks.
 - **Corroboration:** The experiments performed in this project corroborate the findings of [1], specifically the error rates/accuracy reported w.r.t. the ECG200 and FiftyWord datasets.
 In both cases, we were able to obtain accuracy very close to what has been reported.
-Moreover, in both cases the RP-CNN method outperformed the GASF-CNN method.
+Moreover, in both cases the RP-CNN method outperformed the GADF-CNN method.

 ## References
 [1]  N. Hatami, Y. Gavet, and J. Debayle, “Classification of Time-Series